 - A severe shortage in skilled security personnel

-- Exponential growth in data from technologies meant to help the situation.
+- Exponential growth in data from technologies meant to help

 We know SOCs are trying and are plenty busy with all sorts of things.
 In fact, level-1 analysts, either in the enterprise or at the MSSP, are staring at SIEM consoles trying to decipher signals from noise.
 Senior analysts are querying and mining specialized databases.
 And, red alerts from the millions of dollars sunk into detection technologies sound incessantly.